leonbornemann/RoleMatching/README.md

 # Usage

-The repository contains several Main classes, that can start different parts of the Compatibility Based Role Matching by themselves:
+The repository contains several Main classes, that can start different parts of the Compatibility Based Role Matching by themselves.
+There is typically an executable .sh script for every Main class that will execute the experiments that we report on in the paper:

 * [CompatibilityGraphCreationMain](src/main/scala/de/hpi/role_matching/cbrm/compatibility_graph/role_tree/CompatibilityGraphCreationMain.scala) - Creation of the unweighted compatiblity graph from a set of vertices (also see [here](src/main/executable/compatibility_graph_creation.sh) for an executable linux shell script that repeats our expermients as presented in the paper)